 Same goal, different predispositions

-They did a DNA test which revealed their genetic predispositions for traits relevant to weight loss through nutrition and physical exercise.
+They did a DNA test that revealed their genetic predispositions for traits relevant to weight loss through nutrition and physical exercise.
 These are their most relevant genetic predispositions revealed by a DNA test:

 From nutrition …